Jaybee020/Supersub/README.md

 #### 2. Subscription Plugin

 Our platform is powered by a specialized subscription plugin that empowers these smart contract wallets to automate recurring payments.
 This functionality ensures that transactions are executed reliably and securely without manual intervention.
+Our plugin was deployed on the sepolia network at 0xC3Ee675b5bb22284f10343cb0686d55Db607fc33

 #### 3. Token Bridge